 How Telemedicine Can Proactively Identify and Address Mental Health Onboard

 From captains to cooks, fishermen to oil riggers, doctors to dancers, an estimated 1.9 million people worldwide work in diverse roles at sea.
 Seafaring, though, presents unique health challenges – and not just physical.
-Whilst the importance of mental health care has become a more open conversation globally, it is imperative now more than ever to people who make their living on board.
+While the importance of mental health care has become a more open conversation globally, it is imperative now more than ever for the people who make their living onboard.
+Telemedicine for mental health in maritime is emerging as a critical solution to support seafarers’ well-being.

 The Mental Health of Seafarers